jeffhaskin/babytable/README.md

   name      String
-  type      String   // e.g., "text", "number", "linked-record", etc. linkedTo  String?  // If type is "linked-record", this is the linked Table ID options   Json?    // for other column types order     Int
+  type      String   // e.g., "text", "number", "linked-record", etc. linkedTo  String?  // If type is "linked-record", this is the linked Table ID options   String?  // JSON string for other column types order     Int
 }